D-Typing/ICT171-VPNProject/Documentation.md

 |____/ \___/ \___|\__,_|_| |_| |_|\___|_| |_|\__\__,_|\__|_|\___/|_| |_|

 ```
+## By Declan Harbord (34633583)

 # Overview #
-This is the documentation for the ICT171 Assingment 2 VPN Project.
+This is the documentation for the ICT171 Assignment 2 Project.
+The project is for a VPN client manager that can be used to create files that can then be used with the open source software Open VPN inorder to create a vpn connection.
+This documentation outlines the complete steps for the creation and usage of the VPN client manager.

 # AWS EC2 Server Setup #